 Too often, frustrated fiddle leaf fig owners treat every leaf (even the undersides!) only to be bested by these deceptive parasites.
 All because they haven’t checked the sneakiest hiding places.
 The tiny crevices between trunk and leaf is one of them.

 Other nearby plants.
-See that cute little and Bonsai Palm right next to my fiddle leaf fig?
+See that cute little bonsai palm right next to my fiddle leaf fig?

 By then, I had learned to look on the underside of each green thing.
 Needless to say, when I turned the bonsai upside down, I was horrified to find every millimeter of the poor thing crawling with more white, cottony mealybug substance than I had ever seen anywhere in all my days of houseplanting.
 In fact, I almost dropped the palm.
 It resides outside now, thank you very much, and my mealybug problem is gone.